 Think of the reader - always

 Imagine you are talking with your reader as you write.
 Your language will be more informal and you can add some of the other qualities of conversation.
 Put humans in your email or letter, especially your readers.
 Keep showing how what you are saying is relevant to them, just as you would in a good conversation.

 You'll need some evidence to show that your colleagues are wrong to believe that formal writing has official approval.

 Let's bring out the Ed Hillary of English usage.
 In Fowler's Modern English Usage, Henry Fowler provided the examples of formal writing in the first list and labels them 'commercialese'.
 I think we're safe in saying he doesn't approve.
 He quotes a whole committee of authorities who describe it as an 'evil tradition'.
 Evil?
 Wow!

 Have I destroyed your faith in your stock formal phrases?
 Oh good.
-But let me offer some suggestions to at least open your letters more informally.
+But let me offer some suggestions to at least open your emails or letters more informally.